Skip To Main Content

 7. Kudos, Celebrations, Additions, and Welcomes

 A regular round-up of shout-outs and celebrations is great for building camaraderie among staff, students, and families.
-Include a section to give a teacher or student a moment in the spotlight for something kind they were witnessed doing, or something amazing they’ve accomplished.
+Include a section to give a teacher or student a moment in the spotlight for something kind they were witnessed doing or something amazing they’ve accomplished.
 Did a new staff member join your community?
 Welcome them to your school with a brief introduction, photo, and Q&A. This is a great way to spread some well-deserved recognition and good vibes among your community.

 Can’t find any updates to share?
 Add a section for families to submit their own news!
 Oregon Episcopal School does just that with a submission form for parents to upload their content to be considered for inclusion in an upcoming newsletter.